Sven van Beek: Willem II (loan)

 On 1 February 2021, Van Beek was sent on loan to Willem II.
 He made his debut on 14 February in a 5–0 away loss to the team which he was sent on loan from; Feyenoord.
 He was in the starting lineup but was substituted for Jordens Peters in the 66th minute.
 He subsequently remained a starter during the spring season, as Willem II finished one point clear of relegation and finished in 14th place.
+On 1 May 2022, he set a unique Eredivisie record by scoring his seventh own goal with a header against Utrecht.

 Heerenveen

 On 19 July 2021, Van Beek signed a two-year contract with Heerenveen.
 He made his debut on 13 August on the opening day of the domestic competition, contributing to keeping a clean sheet in a 1–0 away win over Go Ahead Eagles.
+On 10 April 2022, he scored his first competitive goal for the club, helping his club to a 3–1 victory over Groningen in the Derby of the North.

+On 29 July 2022, Van Beek was appointed team captain of Heerenveen.
+A few days later he extended his contract, keeping him at the club until 2025.
+He suffered an Achilles tendon rupture during a game against RKC Waalwijk on 7 January 2023, which ended his season prematurely.
+He made his return to action in September 2023.

+Al Shahaniya

+On 16 July 2024, Heerenveen announced van Beek's transfer to Al Shahaniya in Qatar.

 International career

-Van Beek received his first call up to the senior Netherlands team in September 2014.
+Van Beek is a youth international for the Netherlands, having represented his country at under-19 and under-21 levels.
+He received his first call up to the senior Netherlands national team in September 2014.